 Unattended station operation.
 If the translator or booster station is intended to operate without a licensed radio operator in attendance, the construction permit application for the translator booster must so state and provide a showing demonstrating compliance with the provisions of

-The licensee or permittee of a translator station that proposes to discontinue operation permanently must notify the Commission at the address indicated below of its intent to permanently discontinue operation at least two days before operation is discontinued.
-Immediately after operation is permanently discontinued, the licensee shall forward the station license and other instruments of authorization (e.g., licenses, construction permits, unexpired Special Temporary Authority grants, etc.) to the indicated address for cancellation.
+The licensee or permittee of a translator station that proposes to discontinue operation permanently must notify the Commission electronically, using the LMS :Cabcellation Request" option, of its intent to permanently discontinue operation at least two days before operation is discontinued.
 The station may not operate after this occurrence.
 But if the tower on which the translator or booster antenna was required on the construction permit or license (or other authorization) to be painted and lighted for air safety reasons, and the translator or booster licensee or permittee is the owner of that tower, then the tower owner remains responsible for maintaining the obstruction painting and lighting until that tower is dismantled, and the Federal Aviation Administration (FAA) and FCC's Support Services Branch in Gettysburg, PA are notified of the dismantling via the filing of FCC Form 854.
 See

-The licensee or permittee of a translator or booster station that temporarily discontinues operation and that plans to be off the air for more than 30 consecutive days must notify the Commission in writing within 10 days of the time that the translator station is first off the air.
+The licensee or permittee of a translator or booster station that temporarily discontinues operation and that plans to be off the air for more than 30 consecutive days must notify the Commission electronically, using LMS' "Silent Station STA [Special Temporary Authority]", of the time that the translator station is first off the air.
 The notice of temporary discontinuance of operation must be sent to the indicated address, with an explanation as to why the operation was discontinued and the date by when operations are expected to resume as authorized.
-If the translator or booster station remains silent for a period of 30 days or longer, the permittee or licensee must also file a written request for Special Temporary Authority (STA) with the Audio Division for this period.
+If the translator or booster station remains silent for a period of 30 days or longer, the permittee or licensee must electronically file a request for Special Temporary Authority (STA) in LMS .
 While no filing fee is required for an STA to remain silent, an anti-drug abuse certification statement is required.
 See

 FM translator or booster stations that are silent for 30 or more consecutive days are considered to have permanently discontinued operations and the station's authorizations can be cancelled at the Commission's discretion.
 However, this will not apply to those stations that have received prior approval from the FCC to remain off the air for 30 or more consecutive days.